Skip to footer content

 End Using

-The above code shows that firstly we are getting the document as a pdf document object provided by the BitMiracle.Docotic.Pdf.
-After the object is created, we use a method called gettext() which allows us to extract all the text available in the PDF.
+The above code shows that firstly we are getting the document as a PdfDocument object provided by BitMiracle.Docotic.Pdf.
+After the object is created, we use a method called GetText() that allows us to extract all the text available in the PDF.

 Below is the comparison of the performance results:

 IronPDF is a library that comes with a free license for development.
-If using IronPDF in the production environment, there are a choice of different licenses for purchase available depending on the developer's needs.
-The Lite package starts at $749 with no ongoing costs.
+If using IronPDF in the production environment, there is a choice of different licenses for purchase available depending on the developer's needs.
+The Lite package starts at a specific price with no ongoing costs.
 This includes an option for SaaS and OEM redistribution.
 All licenses include a 30-day money-back guarantee, one year of product support and updates, validity for dev/staging/production, and also a permanent license (one-time purchase).
 There are also a number of free time-limited licenses.
-Click here to check the full price structure and licensing for IronPDF.
-IronPDF also provides royalty-free licenses redistribution coverage
+Check the full price structure and licensing for IronPDF.
+IronPDF also provides royalty-free licenses redistribution coverage.

 Docotic.Pdf comes with both free and paid licenses.
-You can request an evaluation license on the library page here.
+You can request an evaluation license on the library Docotic.Pdf page.
 Free time-limited licenses are available via request form for eligible projects on the Docotic.Pdf site.
 The lowest price starts at $995 for a single license for one year, so we can use this to test it out.
-Check out the price structure for Docotic.Pdf here.
+Check out the price structure for Docotic.Pdf.
 It also provides free time-limited licenses on request for specific people and some applications.

 In conclusion, we prefer IronPDF due to its high-performance levels and the wide variety of features available to developers working with the Portable Document Format.
 IronPDF also provides good support and documentation to ensure users can make use of all the impressive features available.